JoseBlancoSiles/reddit-API/AWS/EC2/NLP-model/training/steps.md

-# Labeling a raw dataset
+## Labeling a Raw Dataset

-Labeling a dataset from scratch can be challenging and time consuming.
+Labeling a dataset from scratch can be a challenging and time-consuming task, especially when dealing with a platform like Reddit where the nature of questions can be highly diverse and unpredictable.
+Fortunately, advanced clustering algorithms, such as [BERTopic](https://spacy.io/universe/project/bertopic), can greatly simplify this process.
-Firstly, there is no idea of what kind of questions do Redditors ask on the web.
-Thankfully, the existence of really powerful clustering algortithms such as [BERTOPIC](https://spacy.io/universe/project/bertopic) make the things much easier for us.

-### BERTopic --> Initial clustering idea
+### BERTopic - The Initial Clustering Approach

-BERTopic has been used in this [notebook](category-clustering-BERTopic.ipynb) trained with this [dataset](raw-dataset-reddit.csv) which contains unlabeled Reddit posts in the subreddit r/AskReddit from various days.
-The BERTopic produced the followin clusters of messages:
+In this project, we utilized BERTopic, a powerful clustering algorithm, as demonstrated in [this notebook](category-clustering-BERTopic.ipynb).
+We trained BERTopic using an unlabeled dataset of Reddit posts sourced from the subreddit r/AskReddit on various days.
+The results of BERTopic clustering led to the creation of the following message clusters:

 ```json
 {
    0: 'life',